-Web feature and vector tile layers require a feature layer be present in the map, layer, or layers being shared.
-Web tile and map image layers require either a feature layer or a raster layer be present in the map, layer, or layers being shared.
-If you are overwriting a map image layer that has additional layers or capabilities, a specific layer or data source may be required, for more information see Additional layers and capabilities.
+Web features, vector tile layers, and map image layers with WFS require a feature layer to be present in the map, layer, or layers being shared.
+Web tile and map image layers require either a feature layer or a raster layer to be present in the map, layer, or layers being shared.
+If you are overwriting a map image layer that has additional layers or capabilities, a specific layer or data source may be required.
+For more information, see Additional layers and capabilities.

 Note:Web layers are not considered valid layer types when sharing a web layer.

-Add the required layer type to your map.
+Add the required layer type to the map.

-Only local data sources are supported when sharing web layers because a web layer cannot contain web layers.
-For example, this analyzer will be triggered if your map only contains a web feature layer and you are sharing a web tile layer.
+Only local data sources are supported when sharing web layers, because a web layer cannot contain web layers.
+For example, this error will occur if your map only contains a web feature layer and you are sharing a web tile layer.